Time Out says

 More personalities means more fun, as the typically dour D.C.
 Comics universe takes a big leap skyward.

 But something’s gone right with the cast—not just returning Wonder Woman Gal Gadot (owning every subtle smile) but Ben Affleck, too, roused out of his bat stupor.
 As the junk-food-cramming speed-demon the Flash, Ezra Miller introduces some welcome comic neuroticism (he yearns to fist-bump with his colleagues).
-Even Justice League’s jaunty, cavorting orchestral score, supplied by Tim Burton’s old foil Danny Elfman, harks to a better time, when “Why so serious?” wasn’t the rule.
-The pendulum swings back.
+Even the movie's jaunty, cavorting orchestral score, supplied by Tim Burton’s old foil Danny Elfman, harks back to a better time, when “Why so serious?” wasn’t the rule.
+The pendulum swings.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf